gajsivandran/ai-policy-picklist/README.md

 ## What it does

-- **Step 1** picks one of the five AIAS course-level statements for the syllabus.
-- **Step 2** works like a key: task type, then cognitive goal, then the policy language.
-  Search covers task names, goals, and the policy text itself.
-- The **field** box at the top fills `[field]` and `[discipline]` throughout.
-- **Cognitive outcomes** fill `[your course-specific cognitive outcomes]`.
-The options are the cognitive goals already named in the pick-list, so they stay in the document's own language; there is also a box for writing your own.
-If someone has already picked assignment language, one button pulls the outcomes from that.
-  Anything still unfilled stays highlighted and is listed in a banner on the draft.
-- Each goal carries a note saying which course-level statements it sits under.
-If it conflicts with the statement you picked, the note turns amber and says which way.
-- When your selections depart from your course statement, the draft writes the exception sentence for the syllabus and puts it in the export.
-- **Your draft** collects every selection.
+Three steps, shown as a flow diagram at the top of the page:

+1. **Set your comfort level.** Five course-level options, from no AI at all through open exploration, drawn from the AI Assessment Scale.
+2. **Pick an assignment.** Find the kind of work in the collapsed A-G list, then the skill you want students to develop, then take the sample wording.
+3. **Copy and edit.** Selections collect in a draft panel.
 Copy all, or download a `.txt`.

-The band a goal belongs to is derived from its own policy text, following the note in Section 2 of the pick-list: goals that restrict AI outright sit at Levels 1-2, goals that permit substantial AI use as a prerequisite sit at Level 3, and Section G is the Level 5 case.
-It is a rule of thumb, not a ruling.
-Nothing is ever blocked, because combining levels within one course is expected.
+Everything is framed as sample language to be edited, not policy to be pasted.
+Saying no AI at all is presented as a legitimate position that still needs spelling out for students.

+Other behaviour:

+- The **field** box fills `[field]` and `[discipline]` throughout.
+- **Skills** fill `[list the skills here]` and populate themselves from the assignments picked in step 2.
+Remove one and it stays removed; add your own and it survives later changes.
+Anything unfilled is highlighted, and the draft banner links to the control that fixes it.
+- The word "cognitive" appears nowhere in the document or the app.
+Goal names and policy text are written in plain language for students; the faculty guidance says "target skill" rather than "cognitive target".
+- Each entry says which course-level statements it sits under.
+If it conflicts with the statement chosen, the note turns amber and says which way.
+- When selections depart from the course statement, the draft writes the exception sentence for the syllabus and puts it in the export.

 ## Privacy and limits